OpenEvalProject/evals/manuscripts/elife-26733/v2/manuscript.md

 To evaluate whether ALDH1A1 is a functionally relevant target, ALDH1A1 was knocked-down by siRNA in NFATc2-overexpressing A549 cells (Figure 7—figure supplement 3).
 This led to significant suppression of cell motility (Figure 7O) and cisplatin sensitization (Figure 5N).
 Furthermore, moderately to poorly differentiated human lung AD showed statistically significant positive correlation between SOX2 and ALDH1A1 expressions by IHC staining (Figure 5O).
 Collectively, the data supported ALDH1A1 is a functional target of regulation through NFATc2/SOX2 coupling.

-## NFATc2/SOX2/ALDH1A1 coupling enhanced drug resistance and tumor properties through ROS attenuation
+### NFATc2/SOX2/ALDH1A1 coupling enhanced drug resistance and tumor properties through ROS attenuation

 Alleviation of oxidative stress induced by chemotoxicity promotes cancer cell survival and mediates drug tolerance.
-Thus, in A549 CR cells, intracellular ROS levels were significantly lower compared to parental A549 cells (
+Thus, in A549 CR cells, intracellular ROS levels were significantly lower compared to parental A549 cells (Figure 8A).
+To investigate for possible relation between NFATc2 and ROS modulation, NFATc2 was silenced by knockdown or knockout which led to increased ROS levels (Figure 8B–D).
+As shown in Figure 8E, NFATc2 depletion sensitized PDCL#24 cells to cisplatin treatment, but the addition of the reducing agent NAC reversed cisplatin IC50 to above the control level dose-dependently.
+Reciprocally, the enhanced resistance of A549 by NFATc2 overexpression was reversed by oxidative stress induced by the glutathione inhibitor BSO (Figure 8F), consistent with the suggestion that drug resistance by NFATc2 is effected through ROS attenuation.
+Similarly, ROS regulation also supported other tumor phenotypes mediated by NFATc2.
+For example, tumorspheres suppression by NFATc2 knockdown was restored by NAC dose-dependently but in control cells, no significant changes were induced even in the presence of additional NAC (Figure 8G–H).
+Likewise, cell migration and invasion efficiencies inhibited by NFATc2 depletion were reversed by NAC (Figure 6I).
+To further address the involvement of SOX2 coupling and ALDH1A1, we showed suppression of ROS by NFATc2-overexpression in A549 cells were reversed by silencing SOX2 or ALDH1A1, respectively (Figure 8J–K).
+Together, the data suggested NFATc2/SOX2/ALDH1A1 form a functional axis in the homeostatic regulation of an optimal level of ROS for in vitro tumorigenicity, cell motility, and mediation of drug resistance.

 ![Figure 8.](https://cdn.elifesciences.org/articles/26733/elife-26733-fig8-v2.jpg)

 **Figure 8.:** (A) ROS levels detected by flow cytometry in A549 and A549 CR cells.
 (B–C) ROS levels in HCC827 cells (B) and PDCL#24 cells (C) with or without NFATc2 stable knockdown.
 (D) ROS levels in HCC827 cells with or without NFATc2 knockout.
 (E–F) Cisplatin sensitivity expressed as IC50 by MTT assays of NFATc2-silenced PDCL#24 cells treated with increasing doses of NAC (E), or NFATc2-overexpressing A549 cells treated with the oxidizing agent BSO (F), respectively. *p<0.05, **p<0.01 versus vector control without REDOX reagents; ##p<0.01 versus the corresponding treatment control by t-tests.
 Error bar indicates the mean ±S.D. for three independent replicates.
 (G–H) Effects of increasing doses of NAC on tumorsphere formation ability of HCC827 (G) cells and PDCL#24 cells (H). *p<0.05, **p<0.01 versus corresponding treatment controls, ##p<0.01 versus vector control by t-test.
 Error bar indicates the mean ±S.D. for three independent replicates.
 (I) Effects of increasing doses of NAC on cell migration and invasion of HCC827 cells with NFATc2 down-regulation by 2 sh-RNA knockdown sequences.
 (J–K) ROS levels in NFATc2-overexpressing A549 cells with stable SOX2 (J) or transient ALDH1A1 (K) knockdown. *p<0.05, **p<0.01 versus respective control by t-test.
-Error bar indicates the mean ±S.D. for at least three independent replicates.DOI: http://dx.doi.org/10.7554/eLife.26733.02810.7554/eLife.26733.029Figure 8—source data 1.Figure 8A–D,J and K.DOI: http://dx.doi.org/10.7554/eLife.26733.029
+Error bar indicates the mean ±S.D. for at least three independent replicates.

 ## Discussion